cosmos/sdk-tutorials/academy/1-what-is-cosmos/3-atom-staking.md

 If you want to re-stake this amount and benefit from the compound effect, go ahead, but make sure you do not lose too much in transaction costs.

 This completes the exercise: you are set up to participate in the Cosmos Hub network, and even contribute to its security.
-Your stake will work for you as you continue your Cosmos training journey.
+Your stake will work for you as you continue your Interchain training journey.

 <HighlightBox type="synopsis">